ClementNerma/NightOS/docs/specs/services/hw.md

 The driver process will receive [`DEVICE_EVENT`](#device_event) notifications for drivable devices.
 This notification will only be sent for devices for which the system chose this driver as the main one.
 Notifications are also retroactive, which means they will be sent for already-connected devices.

+The driver will also have the device registered in its [drivable devices attribute](../kernel/processes.md#drivable-devices), allowing it to use the [`MAP_DEVICE_MEM`](../syscalls.md#0xd4-map_device_mem) syscall to map the device's memory in its own through MMIO or DMA.

 **Required permissions:**

 - `devices.register_driver`